basarat/mwl/docs/intro.md

 ## Not another CSS details book
 This book isn't about making you awesome at passing the next CSS interview.
 This book is focused on arming you with the tools that will allow you to create great maintainable applications.
 This also means that if some CSS property is unintuitive (or unmaintainable at scale) it will not be covered.

-## Reusing ideas of the past
-XAML was a technology designed for layout.
-However there is nothing about HTML that prevents us from using the lessons there and using them to create a reliable layout system for the web.

 # Fundamental concepts
 There is very little fundamental knowledge you need.
 You really only need to know the difference between `margin` (something that's outside) and `padding` (something that is inside).
 Here's a picture: